- Home |

 William Hanson:

 Yeah, again, and it is probably a result of being British and doing the job I do in Britain.
 And there are etiquette coaches all over the world.
-Obviously in Britain we have eyelight.
+Obviously in Britain we have Eyelight.
 I mean we are probably quite biassed.
 We have quite a good sense of humour.
 I like to think so.
-And we don't do, or indeed ourselves quite seriously quite as seriously as maybe other countries.
-But I think also in Britain, as I said, I've done my job for nearly 18 years and Brits I noticed when I'm teach, they sort of don't like with etiquette, they don't like to be taught at because there's this slight arrogance sadly with Britain in that, well, we're British women to know this or we sort of intrinsically know this.
+And we don't do, or indeed ourselves q quite as seriously as maybe other countries.
+But I think also in Britain, as I said, I've done my job for nearly 18 years and Brits I noticed when I'm teach, they sort of don't like with etiquette, they don't like to be taught at because there's this slight arrogance sadly with Britain in that, well, we're British we're meant to know this or we sort of intrinsically know this.
 And of course nobody knows everything.
-And so that's I think probably a result of why I've sort of added the humour layer in other than that initial book Granny gave me.
-But also the history is like, okay, you might know the rule, but you know why we do it.
+And so that's I think probably a result of why I've sort of added the humour layer in.
+But also the history is like, okay, you might know the rule, but do you know why we do it?
 You can learn the backstory.
 And I find things funny.
 I mean, I learn better if things are funny.
 I might remember the joke more than whatever is being taught.
 And I had an English teacher at school who was incredibly funny.
 And I think that sort of influenced my style of teaching when I leave my classes and obviously write in the book.

 Rihanna Dhillon: